oslabs-beta/eeQL/README.md

 ![eeql-2-gif](https://user-images.githubusercontent.com/71619815/112027649-9b793f80-8af4-11eb-8574-4337a12d9595.gif)

 REST
+- Select the REST button
+- Select the request method that you plan on testing
-- Upload the specified server file associated with the project directory uploaded.
+- Upload the server file of your project
-- Input information within the _Test Builder Module_ to create a test file within the created/existing test folder.
+- Fill out the requested fields within the _Test Builder Module_
+- Press the save button to automatically create a Jest-and-Supertest-based REST test !

 GRAPHQL
-- eeQL _Test Builder Module_ require an additonal schema file to properly access the necessary structures in building GraphQL endpoint tests.
-- The neccessary inputs will default sytatically to GraphQL requirements.
-You can chose to override this functionality by filling out the required inputs.
+- Select the GraphQL button
+- Upload the schema file of your project
+- Upload the resolvers file of your project
+- Provide a description of the test
+- Determine if the operation is a valid or invalid one
+- Provide the operation (query/mutation) text
+- Determine if the operation is a query or a mutation
+- Optionally, provide a mutation object if the operation is a mutation instead of a query
+- Press the save button to generate an easyGraphQL-based operation test!

 <br/>